lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 peptides, associated markers, machine learning results etc.

-For demonstration in the code chunk below keep the 2nd, 8th and 11th columns which contain the Uniprot entry names and two different marker sets to use an input for machine learning analyses (see sections on markers and subsequent sections) and rename the first feature variable names.
+For demonstration in the code chunk below keep the 2nd, 8th and 11th columns which contain the UniProt entry names and two different marker sets to use an input for machine learning analyses (see sections on markers and subsequent sections) and rename the first feature variable names.